rhel-labs/instruqt/image-mode-basics/01-create-an-image/assignment.md

          [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc
 ```

+> ![NOTE]
+> This operation will take 5 minutes to complete.

-Let's deploy this disk image using KVM in the next step
+When the previous operation has completed, we'll deploy this disk image using KVM in the next step